 When the engine is ready to be installed, carefully lower or raise it into position being careful to align the motor mounts, engine cradle and transmission.
 Maintain support until the engine is bolted into place.

-Don't skip this step!
+Don't skip this very important step!
 A test drive is absolutely essential to make sure the new engine runs smoothly and performs normally.
 The test drive should include idling, light acceleration, deceleration and cruising at various speeds.
 Go easy on the throttle the first 50 to 100 miles.

 During the test drive: